Follicular Unit Transplantation (FUT) Pre- and Post-Operative Instructions

 Please Read First

+This page provides a condensed overview of preparation and recovery guidelines for FUT (strip method) hair transplant surgery.
 For complete instructions—including medication guidance, hair-care timelines, incision care, and activity restrictions—please download the full Pre-Operative and Post-Operative instruction document below.
 This serves as your primary reference for a safe and successful recovery.

 Local Anesthesia Pre-Op & Post-Op Instructions Video